 Can I bring my partner and/or children?

 Cove Park is set up for single residents and is a place of work.
 We do create specific residencies for families and individuals with caring responsibilities and have accommodation suitable for individuals coming with those providing support.
-Unless your partner/child/children is instrumental to your access needs, research or practice, we advise you to come alone.
+Unless your partner/child/children is instrumental to your access requirements, research or practice, we advise you to come alone.
 The site is not set up for children, however if you need to bring your child/children with you, we will put you in touch with local childminders and nurseries.
 Children are welcome to visit during the weekends (COVID-19 guidelines permitting), but please let us know in advance so appropriate arrangements can be made.
 It is important we have the names and contact details of all visitors in case of emergencies.

 Can I bring my pet?

 Unless your pet is instrumental to your access requirements, we would ask you not to bring pets.
 The site is home to livestock (sheep and cows), and we want to ensure those residents that may suffer from allergic reactions, are not in contact with pets.